MicrosoftDocs/visualstudio-docs/docs/profiling/isolate-performance-issue.md

 # Case study: Isolate a performance issue (C#, Visual Basic, F#)

 In this article, you'll learn how you can use profiling tools to investigate performance issues and isolate problem areas.

-Rather than providing step-by-step instructions, the intent here is to show you how to use the profiling tools effectively and how to interpret the data.
-Like the CPU Usage tool, the .NET Counters tool is also a good starting point for a performance investigation.
-Once you identify interesting data, you can use other profiling tools to investigate more deeply.
-To compare tools, see [Which tool should I choose?](../profiling/choose-performance-tool.md)
+This case study uses a sample application with performance issues to demonstrate how to use profiling tools to improve efficiency.
+To compare profiling tools, see [Which tool should I choose?](../profiling/choose-performance-tool.md)

 This case study covers these topics: